michaelneale/goose-app-maker-mcp/resources/README.md

 ### kitchen-sink/goose_api.js

 A JavaScript client for interacting with the Goose API.
 This client handles sending requests and receiving responses asynchronously.
 Copy this file to your app directory to enable communication with Goose.

+The goose api allows these apps to talk to a powerful agent to take action, interact with other apis and more.
+The apis send a message to the agent, and then the agent will provide the data async via another endpoint depending on the structured response requested (see below).

 #### Usage